IbraDevOps/CySentra_Projects/cyber-risk-monitoring-lab/phase-0-summary.md

-# Phase 0 Summary — Abra Traders
+# Phase 0 Summary - AB LTD

-Phase 0 establishes a clear and realistic understanding of Abra Traders’ operating environment before the introduction of any cybersecurity controls.
+Phase 0 establishes a clear and realistic understanding of ABs’ operating environment before the introduction of any cybersecurity controls.

 The organization operates a flat Wi-Fi network connecting all employee devices, personal smartphones, printers, and CCTV cameras through a single ISP-provided router.
 Critical business systems, including internet banking platforms, Sage Accounting, and Google Sheets, are accessed over this network without centralized monitoring or access control.